Ai Accountant

 Many legacy setups simply cannot meet the Companies Act's audit trail standards:

-• Older ERPs: Focus on system access rather than detailed transaction edits, often allowing log deletion.
+• Older ERPs: Focus on system access rather than detailed transaction edits.
+Often allow log deletion.

 • Basic Accounting Software: Partial trails that can be disabled or that omit edit history.